aldesantis/api-on-rails/book/chapter-1/2-embrace-http.md

 `404 Not Found` on the second, because the post cannot be found.
 The request is still idempotent because the state of the system was not further modified by the second request.

-As you might have noticed, our first example cannot be considered strictly idempotent either, since every `GET` request for the blog post increments the counter (i.e. modifies the state of the system).
-You'll see that, in practice, some of your implementations will not be idempotent (or safe), even if they should.
+As you might have noticed, if the visit counter was implemented as previously stated, retrieving a blog post could not be considered strictly idempotent either, since every `GET` request for the blog post would increment the counter (i.e. modify the state of the system).
+You'll see that, in practice, some of your implementations will not be completely idempotent (or safe), even if they should be according to the HTTP specification.
 That's okay, as long as you don't forgo idempotency (or safety) in a way that breaks the client's expectations about the result of their requests.

 <aside class="info" data-markdown>
 #### Why is PATCH non-idempotent?

-You might be confused by the fact that PATCH is not included in the list of idempotent methods.
+You might be confused by the fact that `PATCH` is not included in the list of idempotent methods.
 After all, modifying the same resource in the same way twice should always yield the same result, right?

-Well, PATCH is kind of a special snowflake in the HTTP world, in that it is not idempotent by definition, but _can_ be idempotent by implementation.
+Well, `PATCH` is kind of a special snowflake in the HTTP world, in that it is not idempotent by definition, but _can_ be idempotent by implementation.

 Suppose that our blog posts API allows us to schedule posts to be published in the future.
 We can